“While we try to teach our children all about life, our children teach us what life is all about.” –Angela Schwindt

 A friend is someone who knows all about you…and likes you anyway.

 They say that friends are the family you choose.
 Some people come into your life for a pre-destined amount of time, then they leave because they’ve served their purpose.
 There are those I consider my friends, even though we don’t speak or hang out as much as I’d like.
 Still, I know that the next time when do talk, we’ll just fall back into our old relationship as if no time has passed at all.
-I’ve had a lot of friends over the years, but these three have been with me consistently for a long, long time.
+I’ve had a lot of friends over the years, but these are my shining lights.
 I can’t imagine life without any of them.

 Jen and I met through mutual friends because of New Kids On The Block and our mutual crushes on that blue eyed cutie Joe(y) McIntyre.
 Now, nearly twenty years later, she is still one of my closest friends.
 What was weird is that we both lived in Cleveland all our lives, yet, we didn’t hang out regularly until we both got to college.
 What else is weird is that she was two rows behind me at the November 25, 1989 New Kids On The Block concert yelling “I LOVE YOU JOE!” about a month or so before we became phone/pen pals.
 She comes up with great quotes, such as “I’m so good looking I offend people” or the wonderful “Oh, for the love of mashed potatoes!”
 Speaking of mashed potatoes, Jen eats more than anyone I know.
 The girl can put it away, but she works for it, doing insane workout programs like P90X and enjoying it.
 She *loves* dresses, and has pretty, pretty hair.
 Doesn’t she look great?
 Of course she does.
 Are you offended yet?